aeuler/webPortfolio/README.md

 # Web Portfolio

-Hello!
 Welcome to my web portfolio!

 This website was built using HTML, CSS, and JavaScript.
 Development was sped up by utilizing the Bootstrap framework.

 If you have any questions/concerns feel free to message.

+This project is excellent for an intro to cs course, intro to web development course, or those wanting to lean web development.

 Drafted by Andrew Euler.

-Update: Some changes were implemented that were updated in new version.